srfrnk/jabos/README.md

 #### Using SSH Keys

-1. [Create an SSH key and add it to GitHub](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account) - **Optionally skip the "adding it to the ssh-agent" section.**
+1. <a href="https://docs.github.com/en/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account" target="_blank">Create an SSH key and add it to GitHub</a> - **Optionally skip the "adding it to the ssh-agent" section.**
 1. Create a secret with the passphrase and key created in the previous step. (i.e. `kubectl create secret generic -n example-env first-repo-private --from-file=git_ssh_passphrase=./build/passphrase --from-file=git_ssh_key=./build/key`)
 1. Add an `ssh` property to each applicable `GitRepository` object to point to the secret.